 And what are we really thankful for in Thanks-giving?

-While there may have indeed been pockets of genuine hospitality and mutual material and cultural exchange between early ‘pilgrims’ and indigenous inhabitants of this land, our subsequent actions of genocidal erasure toward those who lived in harmony with this land for 10-14,000 years prior makes this holiday’s deployment in our national hagiography function as a collective self-absolving amnesia, an insult added to very real injury.
+The history of the latter is fraught with sadness.
+While there may have indeed been pockets of genuine hospitality and mutual exchange between early ‘pilgrims’ and indigenous inhabitants of this land, our subsequent actions of genocidal erasure toward those who lived in harmony with this land for 10-14,000 years prior makes Thanksgiving’s deployment in our national hagiography function as a collective self-absolving amnesia, an insult added to very real injury.

 To the ᎠᎳᎫᏪᏘᏱ Tsalaguwetiyi (East Cherokee) people whose land I live on, I am grateful for the gift of this land and her sustenance, and so sorry for the way it came about.
-In 2020, I seek openness to pathways of metanoia and repair.
+In the coming year, I seek openness to pathways of metanoia and repair.

-Remorse and grace, messiness and connection: Isn’t Thanksgiving a kind of microcosm of our entire contemporary existence?
+Remorse and grace, messiness and connection: Isn’t Thanksgiving a kind of microcosm of our lives right now?

 None of us are un-stained by transgression, done by or to us; and yet, we seek acts of metanoia (changed-being) and vessels of mercy, together.

-2019 has been a challenging year for many of us.
+2020 has been a hellacious year for many of us.
 I think we’re ready to do the work, to receive the grace, of rejoining soul to body—individually and culturally.
 We’re tired of living as discarnate, hungry ghosts.